 - Reducing class sizes thus improving opportunities for effective teaching and accelerating progress; - Providing 1-1 and small group work with an experienced practitioner focused on overcoming gaps in learning; - Additional teaching and learning opportunities provided through learning mentors, trained TAs or external agencies; - The majority of our work through the pupil premium will be aimed at accelerating progress moving children to at least age related expectations.
-Initially this will be in English and Maths; - In addition, the school recognises that the wider curriculum supports and enriches children's development in English and Maths, and therefore funding will also be allocated to enable children to participate fully and actively in wider and extra-curricular activities. - Funding will be used to support Pupil Premium pupils to attend one outdoor educational residential visit in Year 8 for two thirds of the full cost.
-Funding will also be used to support one educational residential visit in Years 5, 6 and 7 up to the value of £100 each year.
-This does not apply for overseas visits which must be paid in full by parents/guardians.

-- Applications for additional funding will be considered by the local governing board on an individual basis.
-The school will fund theatre and workshop visits up to two thirds of the total cost. - Provision will not be aimed at statemented children as funding for need is already in place. - Each year all students may be invited to attend an end of year enriching activity.
-Pupil Premium children will be supported by funding two thirds of the cost of the visit. - I-Pads will not be funded.
-There will be opportunity to use i-Pads from the school's i-Pads bank (at the teacher's discretion).
-Students will have access to IT in homework clubs.
+Initially this will be in English and Maths; - In addition, the school recognises that the wider curriculum supports and enriches children's development in English and Maths, and therefore funding will also be allocated to enable children to participate fully and actively in wider and extra-curricular activities. - Funding will be used to support Pupil Premium pupils to attend educational trips and residential visit, for two thirds of the full cost in the UK.
+Funding may be used towards one trip abroad each year, for two thirds of the full cost up to £250 maximum. - Provision will not be aimed at statemented children as funding for need is already in place. - Each year all students may be invited to attend an end of year enriching activity.
+Pupil Premium children will be supported by funding two thirds of the cost of the visit. - I-Pads will not be funded as there will be the opportunity to use I-Pads in school, in addition students will have access to IT in homework clubs.